fau-is/IntroCS/Lowupper/README.md

 # Complete lowupper.c

 Write a Program that:
 1. Reads a given array of chars.
 2. Lowers capitalized letters (e.g. 'A' => 'a')
 3. Capitalizes lower letters (e.g. 'a' => 'A')

-The ASCII table might help you to figure out how you convert the capitalization:
+The ASCII table might help you to figure out how you could convert the capitalization of the letters:

 ![ASCII Table](http://www.asciitable.com/index/asciifull.gif)